slackapi/bolt-js/README.md

 ```

 ### Message Middleware
-Slapp supports middleware for incoming events allowing you to stop the propagation
+Slapp supports middleware for incoming events, allowing you to stop the propagation
 of the event by not calling `next()`, passively observing, or appending metadata
 to the message by adding properties to `msg.meta`.
 Middleware is processed in the
 order it is added.